Eldurkar/CarND-Behavioral-Cloning-P3-keras/README.md

 Since there are no obstacles/traffic on this test track, it can be used to investigate how the throttle may also be autonomously controlled.
 3. Usage of more data augumentation techniques to increase the accuracy.

+#### References
+The code in this project was adapted from the lessons on Behavioral Cloning, which are part of the Nanodegree program.